 Buses

-The bus system is operated by Kolumbus, under supervision of the Rogaland County Council, and the extensive bus network connects the city centre with residential neighbourhoods, shopping areas and popular landmarks.
-The buses are modern and comfortable and have low-floor access to make boarding and disembarking easier.
+The bus system is operated by Kolumbus, under the supervision of the Rogaland County Council.
+With an extensive network of routes, buses connect the city centre with residential neighbourhoods, shopping areas and popular landmarks.
+The fleet consists of modern, comfortable buses with low-floor access to make boarding and disembarking easier.

-The buses run every day, with reduced service on Sundays and public holidays.
+Buses run daily, with reduced services on Sundays and public holidays.
 The schedule and routes are available online on the Kolumbus website as well as on their mobile app.
-The fare can be paid in cash, by bank card or using a prepaid Kolumbus card.
+Bus fares can be paid in cash, by bank card, or with a prepaid Kolumbus card.

 Trains

-Stavanger's train station is conveniently situated in the city centre right next to the main bus terminal.
-This is the terminus of the Stavanger–Oslo route, which meanders the southern coast of Norway over the course of eight to nine hours.
-There is also a popular route between Stavanger and Sandnes with a train every 15 minutes.
+Stavanger's train station is conveniently situated in the city centre, right next to the main bus terminal.
+This is the terminus of the Stavanger–Oslo route, which meanders along the southern coast of Norway over the course of eight to nine hours.
+There is also a popular route between Stavanger and Sandnes, with frequent departures.

 Ferries

-Ferries in Stavanger are an important mode of transport for the residents of the city and surrounding areas as well as for tourists visiting the region.
+Ferries in Stavanger are a vital mode of transport for the residents of the city and surrounding areas, not to mention tourists visiting the region.
 They provide a link between the city centre and the nearby islands, which are popular destinations for outdoor activities such as hiking and fishing.
-There are a few ferry private ferry operators, but there are also ferries operated by the public transport company Kolumbus.
+Ferries are operated by both Kolumbus and a number of private companies.

-The ferries can transport both passengers and vehicles, which makes it convenient for those who want to explore the islands by car.
+The ferries can transport both passengers and vehicles, making it convenient for those who want to explore the islands by car.
 They are also equipped with facilities such as restrooms, seating areas, and vending machines.
 Some ferries also have a restaurant or café on board.

 Taxis in Stavanger

-There are a few different taxi companies in Stavanger, and they all charge high fares.
-Additionally, surcharges may apply during off-peak times.
-Taxi fares are set both by distance and time.
-Taxis can be hailed on the street, or passengers can phone ahead to book one.
-Taxis can also be booked by an e-hailing app.
+There are a few different taxi companies in Stavanger, all of which are fairly pricey, with fares being based on both distance and time.
+Taxis can be hailed on the street, or can be booked via phone or online.

 Besides taxi services, expats can use ride-sharing services like Uber and Bolt in Stavanger.
 The local ride-sharing apps like Getaround and Moveabout are widely used and worth trying out.